-I remember sitting on my uncle’s verandah as a kid, watching Star Trek through the living room’s glass paned window.
+I remember sitting on my geat-uncle’s verandah as a kid, watching Star Trek through the living room’s glass-paned window.
 I remember the voice of Captain Jean Luc Picard speaking of exploring strange, new worlds and seeking out new civilizations, of boldly going where no one has gone before.

 I remember a land of twisted rivers, seething hills, lush valleys and the gloriously salty sea air—the breathtaking island of Jamaica, where I was raised.

 Cereus bloomed at night in my great-uncles garden.
 As long as I live, I’ll never forget that scent.